Table of Contents

 • The property is appraised at a higher value than comparable properties in the same area.

-• There are necessary repairs or outdated infrastructure, not factored into the valuation.
+• There are necessary repairs and outdated infrastructure that are not factored into the valuation.

 • Appraisal district records list inaccurate information regarding lot size or square footage.